 The Travelling or returning to Australia page lists some of the items that dogs are trained to detect as they pose a biosecurity threat to Australia.

-We are continually looking to modernise our detector dog capabilities in order to strengthen our biosecurity system.
-The Department of Agriculture, Water and the Environment has worked with researchers at the University of New England to optimise the training of biosecurity detector dogs to detect the Brown Marmorated Stink Bug (BMSB).
+We are continually looking at innovative ways to modernise our detector dog capabilities to strengthen our biosecurity system.
+Most recently, the department collaborated with researchers at the University of New England to optimise the training of biosecurity detector dogs to detect the Brown Marmorated Stink Bug (BMSB).
 The BMSB is an insect pest that is not found in Australia.
 It is important to protect Australia against BMSB because they are a nuisance pest and pose a high risk to agricultural crops.

 Where are detector dogs deployed?